MeldCE/jquery-folders/README.md

 * `create` - Set whether user is able to create new folders (default: false).
 * `files` - A javascript array containing the file list.
 See List below for the correct format of the array.
-* `ajaxScript` - AJAX URI to retrieve the JSON array containing the file list.
-  See List below for the correct format of the JSON array.
+* `ajaxScript` - AJAX URI to handle retrieving the JSON array containing the file list, and creating and deleting new folders.
+See AJAX Script below for information on what the URI will be passed.
 * `name` - Name for the form element(s) if one is to be created (default: none created).
 * `separator` - Directory separator of the server (default: `/`).